NeoAxis/NeoAxisEngine/README.md

 <ul>
 <li><b>What is the difference between the version on the GitHub and the installer from www.neoaxis.com?</b>

 It is the same.
 The GitHub version has slightly more recent updates.
-Although you will need to additionally download Sci-fi Demo and Nature Demo inside the editor from Stores window if you want to look at them.

 <li><b>Is the stable version on the GitHub?</b>